shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L02_Solution.md

 In this lab, you will create a publisher and a solution.

+## Lab objectives
+In this lab, you will perform:

++ Task 1: Create publisher and solution
++ Task 2: Add components to the solution

 ## Exercise 1 - Create publisher and solution

 In this exercise, you will access the Power Apps maker portal, the Development environment and create a new solution.